 We are a member of the following national organisations:

 We also have a wide network of international connections:

-Vincenzo Paolino ist member of the Board of Directors of IAHSA (International Association of Homes and Services for the Ageing).
+Vincenzo Paolino ist member of the Board of Directors of GAN and EAN

 Our frequent participation in conferences and symposia allows us to establish valuable contacts and to continue to advance Almacasa.

 Almacasa and Spectren Ltd. also have a wide network of academic and practice contacts who can be commissioned for expert work, consulting and research.